Risk-Adaptive Approaches to Stochastic Optimization: A Survey: Superquantiles

 where $\epsilon > 0$ and $\phi$ is a nonnegative strongly convex real-valued function.
 Proposition 3 of \cite{LaguelPillutlaMalickHarchaoui.21} asserts that the approximation error vanishes as $\epsilon \to 0$ and the approximation is continuously differentiable if $f(\xi,\cdot\,)$ is continuously differentiable for all $\xi\in \Xi$.
 Thus, one can minimize a superquantile approximately by minimizing a smooth approximation.
 A challenge is that each function and gradient computation of the approximating objective function requires the full set $\Xi$, which might be of high cardinality, especially in learning applications.
 We refer to \cite{PillutlaLaguelMalickHarchaoui.22} for further discussion of such issues.
 This dual smoothing approach can also be linked to primal smoothing methods; see \cite[Corollary 6]{LaguelPillutlaMalickHarchaoui.21}.

-The second approach emerging from the dual formula \eqref{eqn:maxsuper} appears in \cite[Example 8.32]{primer}, but does not seem to have been tested numerically.
-It applies the outer approximation algorithm (see, e.g., \cite[Section 3.4]{Polak.97} and \cite[Section 6.C]{primer}) and involves the following two steps: At a current point $x^{\nu-1}\in X$, determine
+A related possibility is mentioned in \cite[Example 8.32]{primer}.\\